 City of Los Angeles · CA

-Los Angeles Building Permit Status & Tracking
+Los Angeles Building Permit Wait Times & Tracking (2026)

-or Start Free Trial
+or Get Started Free

 Checking LADBS portal...